 If you love the power of a Hemi V-8, the roar of a well-tuned muscle car or the style of import/tuner cars, it may be time to turn your hobby into a solid career path.
 Let Allegany College of Maryland's nationally certified Automotive Technology program put you on the road to success with state-of-the-art training.
 Whether you're looking to improve your current job situation or simply start your career, you'll have the hands-on opportunity to learn about early to late model vehicles with instructors who know first-hand the challenges and rewards of the automotive industry.

-Offered to both full and part-time students, our programs include a one-year certificate and a two-year career option which qualifies you for an Associate's Degree in Automotive Technology and/or transfer to a four-year college.
+Offered to both full and part-time students, our programs include a one-year Automotive Service Attendant certificate, a one-year Automotive Technology certificate and a two-year career option which qualifies you for an Associate's Degree in Automotive Technology and/or transfer to a four-year college.
 No matter which career option you choose, you'll be fully prepared to take the Automotive Service Excellence (ASE) test at the completion of your training.

 It's the perfect option for someone who's already employed in the automotive field or looking to become an automotive technician.
 Our two-year career program offers you the opportunity to gain automotive repair training while taking general education courses -- an excellent choice if you're considering a career in automotive service.